dvopsway/datasploit/docs/index.md

 Worried about setup?
 Well, there are two major requirements here:

-* Setting up the db, django, libraries, etc. We have got a script which will automate this for you, so can just go ahead and shoot the OSINT job.
+* Setting up the db, django, libraries, etc. We will soon have script which will automate this for you, so can just go ahead and shoot the OSINT job.
 * Feeding specific API keys for few specific sources.
 We are going to have a knowledge base where step by step instructions to generate these API keys will be documented.
 Sweet deal?
 * [Click here to check step by step setup guide](http://datasploit.readthedocs.io/en/latest/setupGuide/)